yanhkawakami/api_voucher_mount/README.md

 ## 🚀 Explaining repository and code

-Repository is divided by app and env folders.
+Repository is divided by app, env and test folders.
 * app: contains the main code and source codes
 	* src/data
 		* content: folder to save data (parquet sent by Delivery Hero team)